 These are recommendations of books and articles that I have read recently.
 The links to further information often provide sources where they may be purchased.
-For the record, I have no connection with any of the suppliers and do not benefit from book purchases.
+For the record, I have no connection with any of the authors or suppliers and do not benefit from book purchases.